Hello, I’m Anna, a UK-based writer of epic-y, gritty, grimdark-y fantasy.

 My writing desk is covered with minions, Doctor Who memorabilia, Wonder Woman and Star Wars figures.
 Also a dragon I bought for a pound.
 And the (empty) miniature bottle of champagne my husband bought me the day I got *the* phone call from my agent telling me he loved Godblind and offering to represent me and being the catalyst for the weirdest year of my life.

-Heroes include David Bowie, Buster Keaton and Mary Shelley.
-Obviously.
+Heroes include David Bowie, Buster Keaton, Medea and Mary Shelley.

-I have a 2:1 in Literature from the Open University, a Diploma in Creative Writing from the Open University, am a second Dan black belt in Shotokan Karate, a qualified massage therapist, a qualified proofreader and a certified First Aider.
+I have a 2:1 in Literature from the Open University, a Diploma in Creative Writing from the Open University, am a second Dan black belt in Shotokan Karate, am a qualified massage therapist, a qualified proofreader and a certified First Aider.
+I began training in Historical European Martial Arts (HEMA), particularly Italian longsword, in the spring of 2018.
+Hitting people with swords is in my top two new favourite things.
+The other is playing D&D.

-I also once saw Bev Bevan from ELO in my local curry house.
+It should also be noted that I once saw Bev Bevan from ELO in my local curry house.

-We played inflatable guitars at our wedding.
-Deal with it.
+Yes, of course we played inflatable guitars at our wedding.
+Why wouldn’t we?